chaabaj/async-taskjs/README.md

 ##Conclusion

 That we viewed the basic of the library, we seen how write parralel program with it and how using message communication system.
-The use of the library must be for the long task that need long time of execution like load a large file, process image, some huge computation, raytracing and many i have missed.
+The use of the library must be for the long task that need long time of execution like load a large file, process image, some huge computation, raytracing and many i miss.